corndel-swe/js-framerate-woodde-ubs/CONTRIBUTING.md

 - As a user I can visit `/` to view a list of all movies in the database, so that I can choose which movies to read more about

-- As a user I can visit `/movie/3` to see detailed information about a movie, including its reviews, so that I can decide if I want to watch it or not
+- As a user I can visit e.g. `/movie/3` to see detailed information about a movie, including its reviews, so that I can decide if I want to watch it or not

 ## Day 2